 - Previous roles: Hennepin County attorney, corporate lawyer

-- Health care: She is one of two Democratic presidential candidates who signed a letter backing Medicare Advantage, the growing alternative to traditional Medicare.
+- Health care: One of two Democratic candidates who signed a letter backing Medicare Advantage, an alternative to traditional Medicare.

-- Mental health: She released a $100 billion plan to combat mental health problems and substance abuse over the next decade.
-Her plan focuses on prevention, treatment and ongoing recovery.
-Klobuchar wants a chunk of the money to come from opioid manufacturers for their role in the national epidemic.
+- Mental health: Released a $100 billion plan to combat mental health problems and substance abuse over the next decade.
+Her plan focuses on prevention, treatment and recovery.
+She wants a chunk of the money to come from opioid manufacturers for their role in the national epidemic.

-- Climate change: She's one of the backers of Rep. Alexandria Ocasio-Cortez's Green New Deal.
+- Climate change: Backs the Green New Deal.
 In her campaign announcement, she also mentioned ambitious goals for climate legislation.

-- Criminal justice: Klobuchar supported the bipartisan First Step Act, a reform of the federal prison system, in the Senate.
+- Criminal justice: Supported the bipartisan First Step Act, a reform of the federal prison system, in the Senate.

-- Drug pricing: She urged the Federal Trade Commission to crack down on "pay-for-delay" pharmaceutical deals.
+- Drug pricing: Urged the Federal Trade Commission to crack down on "pay-for-delay" pharmaceutical deals.

-- Sexual harassment: Klobuchar successfully pushed for legislation mandating sexual harassment training in the Senate.
+- Sexual harassment: Successfully pushed for legislation mandating sexual harassment training in the Senate.

-- Data privacy: She sponsored a bill that proposed regulations for Facebook's data practices.
-She also was the lead sponsor of legislation that would regulate online political ads.
+- Data privacy: Sponsored a bill that proposed regulations for Facebook's data practices.
+She was the lead sponsor of legislation that would regulate online political ads.

-- Opioids: She co-sponsored a bill that would impose a one-cent tax for each milligram of opioids in a pain pill.
-The funds for the tax would then be used for substance abuse treatment.
+- Opioids: Co-sponsored a bill that would impose a one-cent tax for each milligram of opioids in a pain pill.
+The funds for the tax would be used for substance abuse treatment.

 - Staff treatment: Multiple media outlets have detailed Klobuchar's alleged history of emotionally abusive treatment of her staff.

-- Pragmatism: Klobuchar hasn't embraced parts of progressive agenda — including on Medicare for All and free college — like many of her fellow 2020 Democratic hopefuls.
+- Pragmatism: Hasn't embraced policies including on Medicare for All and free college like many of her fellow 2020 Democratic hopefuls.